gillius/jalleg/README.md

 3. **jalleg-framework:** framework to make using the binding from Java easier and to support the examples.
 4. **jalleg-examples:** An example project using jalleg-binding and jalleg-rt.

-Currently since jalleg-rt is supporting Windows 64 bit only at this time, if you want to run jalleg on another OS, you need to have `allegro_monolith-5.2.dll` or `liballegro_monolith-5.2.so` in a location where the OS can load it (such as in PATH on Windows).
-Another way to specify the library is to specify the name (such as allegro_monolith-5.2) or full path (such as `/home/me/liballegro.so`) via the `AL_NAME` Java property (via `-D` parameter to java) or environment variable.
-If launching from gradle you can use `-P` parameter to to do the same, for example `gradlew run -PAL_NAME=/home/me/liballegro.so`.
+jalleg comes with a pre-built runtime for Java 64 bit on Windows.
+If you want to run jalleg on Ubuntu, the easiest way is to [install from the PPA](https://wiki.allegro.cc/index.php?title=Install_Allegro_from_Ubuntu_PPAs).
+JAlleg will search for liballegro.so automatically on the normal ldpaths.
+If you build Allegro yourself (use WANT_MONOLITH), set AL_NAME environment variable, an example being:
+`export AL_NAME=/home/me/allegro/build/lib/liballegro_monolith.so.5.2`, then run jalleg as normal.
+You can also pass in AL_NAME like `java -DAL_NAME=the_path MyProgram` or `./gradlew -PAL_NAME=the_path`

 Since there is no release version yet, you can get the latest 0.1-SNAPSHOT via the OSSRH repository: